castorflex/VerticalViewPager/README.md

-##Description
+## Description

-Small library allowing you to have a VerticalViewPager.
+Small library allowing you to have a `VerticalViewPager`.
 It's just a copy paste from the v19 ViewPager available in the support lib, where I changed all the left/right into top/bottom and X into Y.

 Nothing complicated here, but you can gain some time avoiding rewriting it.

-##Integration
+## Integration

 The lib will be available soon on Maven Central.
 All you have to do is add it on your gradle build: